tankunsheng/thedevdiaries/_posts/2021-05-30-cloudform-serverless-syntax-fiasco.md

 ## !Ref is not, 'Not Ref'.
 Ref might not be what you want too

 Nobody thinks it is 'Not Ref', but it certainly looks the part to anyone who has ever written any kind of code (most likely everyone in Tech).
 I have always thought the crew behind the inception of CloudFormation to be a bunch of hipsters.
 The syntax certainly look the part, it is... non-conventional.
-From the '!' messing with the minds of software developers to double colons '::' seldomly used and seen in modern, higher level languages, to **'Ref'** returning different values for depending on which resource types you use it on.
+From the '!' messing with the minds of software developers to double colons '::' seldomly used and seen in modern, higher level languages, to **'Ref'** returning different values depending on which resource type you use it on.

 ### What is !
 '!' is just the short-hand syntax for expressing intrinsic functions.